 So hopefully now you can easily pick the highest amplitude massage gun with the information above.

 Amplitude determines how much of a punch you can get from a massage gun.
-The better the amplitude the better the percussive massage you can get.
+The better the amplitude the more penetrative feeling you can get.
+Some people like it, some others don’t.

-Another important factor to consider is the stall force.
-Find out if a device has enough stall force.
+Another important factor to consider is the stall force and maximum percussions.
+Find out if a device has enough stall force, so it can keep revving fast even when the pressure is exerted.

 Read the individual reviews for some of our picks to get more details about them.
-In case of further doubts, please ask us a question or write a comment below.
+In case of further doubts, please drop us a comment below.

 massagegunadvice.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 As an Amazon Associate, we earn from qualifying purchases.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.
 Please refer to our Privacy & Affiliate Policy for details.